-Appium is an open-source automation framework designed for testing native, hybrid, and mobile web applications across iOS, Android, and Flutter platforms.
-Built on a client-server architecture using the WebDriver protocol, Appium enables cross-platform testing with a single, unified API, making it the most widely adopted mobile automation tool in 2026.
-Its modular, driver-based ecosystem introduced in Appium 2.0 allows teams to install only the drivers they need—and the fact that it's completely free makes it accessible for teams of any size.
-One critical insight: successful Appium automation depends heavily on choosing stable locators and proper synchronization—flaky tests are almost always caused by fragile locators or missing waits, not Appium itself.
+Appium is an open-source automation framework for testing native, hybrid, and mobile web applications across iOS, Android, and Flutter platforms.
+Built on a client-server architecture using the W3C WebDriver protocol, it enables cross-platform testing from a single unified API — making it the most widely adopted mobile automation tool in 2026.
+Appium 3 (current as of March 2026, v3.2.2) modernizes the architecture with full W3C compliance, a built-in Inspector plugin, and tighter security.
+One critical insight: flaky tests are almost always caused by fragile locators or missing waits — not Appium itself.
+Invest in stable locator strategies and explicit waits before anything else.

 What This Cheat Sheet Covers